kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 We gave the car a push, but the tires slipped, and the engine wouldn't turn.
 We ended up getting into position to block the bridge.
 The single lane road was the only way in or out of the area, a poor place to fail to push start!
-The man grabbed a rope out of his tractor and pulled us backwards to attempt a backwards push start, but again the tires lacked the traction required.
+The man found a rope in his tractor and pulled us backwards to attempt a backwards pull start, but again the tires lacked the traction required.
 He jumped out, and walked over, the look of incredulity still yet magnified.
 "You've got jumper leads?"
 "No sorry".
 A grumble about pulling tourists out of his property and that his cables were with his car, drove off with his tractor to collect his car.

 As he sets up for the jump start he asks us some more questions.
 "So this is all very well, but you've got snow chains don't you?".
 A